Koniocellular cell: Input

 Each koniocellular layer is innervated by the same retina part as the M or P layer dorsal to the respective K layer.
 Thus, the LGN contains six koniocellular layers.
 K1, K4 and K6 receive contralateral retinal inputs, and K3 and K5 receive ipsilateral retinal input.
 K2 receives input from both retinae but the input from the two eyes is relayed in separate tiers.
 The more dorsal tier is innervated by the ipsilateral retina and the more ventral is innervated by the contralateral retina.
 K cells receive input from a heterogeneous group of wide-field cells, including small bistratified cells, sparse cells and possibly also large bistratified cells and broad thorny cells.
 Those bistratified cells are ganglion cells that send short-wavelength signals to the LGN.
 Retinogeniculate axons terminating in the middle K layers display center-only blue-ON/yellow-OFF receptive fields.
 Sparse cells are presumed to transmit blue-OFF signals.
-Both, small bistratified cells and sparse cells project to K cells.
+Both small bistratified cells and sparse cells project to K cells.
 Therefore, K cells are believed to relay short-wavelength visual information.

 Corticogeniculate axons appear to be quantitatively dominant within the LGN.
 The same holds for K cells but unlike M and P cells they also receive input from the extrastriate cortex.
-Axons arising from the superficial grey layer of the superior colliculus terminate in every K layer with the most ventral layers receiving the strongest input.
+Axons arising from the superficial grey layer of the superior colliculus terminate in every K layer, with the most ventral layers receiving the strongest input.
 Thus, it is assumed that the K layers are functionally related to the superior colliculus, e.g. reflexive control of eye movements.
 As a conclusion, retinal inputs compete with a quantitatively dominant corticothalamic innervation and a rich innervation from brainstem nuclei.

 Output

 K cells terminate in the superficial blobs and layer I of V1.
 The dorsal-most K layers (K5 and K6) have many axons terminating in layer I of V1, whereas K1 – K4 rather send their axons to the blobs.
 However, this division is not clear-cut.
-For example, it has been found that axons from neurons in the ventral-most pair (K1 and K2) innervate layer I of V1, too.
+For example, it has been found that axons from neurons in the ventral-most pair (K1 and K2) innervate layer I of V1 also.
 The innervation of blobs follows the pattern known from the retinogeniculate terminations: